This is a list-in-progress and is periodically updated. To become a member, sign up here.

-Jameelah Lang is the Graduate Writing Specialist at the University of Missouri, Kansas City.
-She was formerly an Assistant Professor of English & Creative Writing at Franklin College.
+Jameelah Lang is an Assistant Teaching Professor at Rockhurst University.
 She holds a PhD in Creative Writing & Literature from the University of Houston, where she served as Senior Nonfiction Editor for Gulf Coast and co-organizer for Poison Pen Reading Series.
-Her fiction appears or is forthcoming in The Kenyon Review, The Cincinnati Review, Pleiades, and Witness, and she has received awards and fellowships in support of her work from Bread Loaf Writers Conference, Sewanee Writers’ Conference, VCCA, and the Hub City Writers Project.
+Her fiction appears or is forthcoming in The Kenyon Review, The Cincinnati Review, Pleiades, and Witness, and others, and she has received awards and fellowships in support of her work from Bread Loaf Writers Conference, Sewanee Writers’ Conference, VCCA, and the Hub City Writers Project.

 Jason Makansi’s fiction has appeared in Mizna, Dos Passos Review, Big Muddy: A Journal of the Mississippi River Valley (Southeast Missouri State University), and Marginalia (Western State College of Colorado).
 He is the author of three non-fiction books, as well as numerous essays and articles.
 From 1981 to 2000, he was an editor for a McGraw-Hill publication, serving for several years as Editor in Chief.
 He is the co-founder of Blank Slate Press.